Swedwish/FullStackApp/README.md

 #### Conclusion:

 The **Reactive Web Application for Managing Zoo Operations** offers a scalable and efficient solution for modern zoos to enhance their operational capabilities.
 The combination of React.js and Spring Boot ensures a powerful and responsive application that meets the diverse needs of zoo administrators, keepers, and human resource managers.

+P.S. db sceme is in the "other" folder.